kohlk/photoJournal/Readme.md

 # PhotoJournal

 PhotoJournal is a multiuser photo/description database.
 I have implemented the imgur API for easy and smooth image handling.
 The application is an extension of Lab 6 in Quinn Rohlf's section of Networks.
-It can be found deployed at photojournal-kohl.herokuapp.com
+It can be found deployed at photojournal-kohl.herokuapp.com.
+The deployed version of this application is not working.
+It is working if run on your local machine!

 ## Features